nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

 |zigbee_shell_config|

-To extend a sample with the Zigbee shell command support, set the following KConfig options:
+To extend a sample with the Zigbee shell command support, set the following Kconfig options:

 * :option:`CONFIG_ZIGBEE_SHELL` - This option enables Zigbee shell and Zephyr's :ref:`zephyr:shell_api`.
 * :option:`CONFIG_ZIGBEE_SHELL_ENDPOINT` - This option specifies the endpoint number to be used by the Zigbee shell instance.